 - Baring teeth

-Before you attribute any of the above mentioned symptoms to a case of dog aggression, it’s important to make sure your dog doesn’t have another good reason for behaving aggressively: Your dog might be in pain (due to a medical condition or injury) and you should take her to a vet for a check-up to see if anything’s wrong before seeking specific aggression treatment.
+Before you assign any of the above mentioned symptoms to a case of dog aggression, it’s important to make sure your dog doesn’t have another good reason for behaving aggressively: Your dog might be in pain (due to a medical condition or injury) and you should take her to a vet for a check-up to see if anything’s wrong before looking for specific aggression treatment.

 STEP 2: UNDERSTAND THE TYPES OF DOG AGGRESSION

 Here are the most common types of dog aggression: Defensive/fear-based aggression, dominance aggression, possessive/territorial aggression, intra-sexual (male-to-male or female-to-female) or parental aggression.
 A dog may in some cases show more than one type of aggression.
-By carefully observing your dog and her aggression patterns, you can identify the specific type(s) of aggression she shows.
+By carefully observing your dog, you can identify the specific type(s) of aggression she shows.
 Here’s a list of the defining characteristics of common dog aggression types:

 Your dog may think that she is the alpha dog.
 There are some dogs which are far more likely to try to establish themselves as predators.
 Male dogs and certain breeds have a greater need to display their dominance over their territory, other dogs and people.
 The solution in this case is to get control quickly and establish your leadership through training.